 ADOH conducted an online survey, held a large general session at the Arizona Housing Forum, held a tribal stakeholder focus group, held a public hearing after the second draft and final draft were published, and actively solicited written comments.
-In addition to considering input from interested parties, ADOH followed principles in alignment with our strategic plan in drafting the QAP:
+To online focus groups with 115 attendees, a large general session at the Annual Conference, an official public hearing, and actively solicited written comments.
+In addition to considering input from interested parties, the Department followeding principles in alignment with our strategic plan guided ADOH in drafting the QAP:

 - equal distribution of resources across the state;

 - need to sustain long-term partnerships;

 - responsibility to low-income households;

 - transparency throughout the process;

 - efficient use of time for all parties; and

 - selection criteria reflecting:

-- opreservation of long-term affordability,
+- o preservation of long-term affordability,

 - o shovel-ready housing projects,

 - o aspects already in place or within a developer's control,

-- ohow proposals differ in consequential ways, and
+- o how proposals differ in consequential ways, and

-- olimits on incentives to make problematic choices.
+- o limits on incentives to make problematic choices.